-- Poor business models or cyclical changes in product supply and demand dynamics
+- Poor business models or cyclical changes in product supply and demand;

-- Inventory or receivables buildup leading to sales declines and/or margin compression
+- Inventory or receivables build-up foreshadowing sales declines and/or margin compression;

-- Improper capitalization of expenses or other deliberate and questionable accounting practices
+- Improper capitalization of expenses or other questionable accounting practices;

-- Insufficient cash flow or untenable debt maturities
+- Insufficient cash flow for debt service or untenable debt maturities;

 Our work always seeks to identify catalysts that will cause the stock price to move in the direction of our investment thesis.
 We also identify the risks that might cause our recommendation to be wrong.